jeremyssocial/combine/README.md

 3. **Archiving**: Generate a single file containing the contents of an entire directory structure, useful for archiving or sharing project snapshots.

 4. **Legal or Compliance**: Easily compile all relevant files and their contents for audits or legal reviews.

+## AI and LLM-Specific Use Cases

+1. **Dataset Preparation**: Combine multiple data files (e.g., JSON, CSV, text) into a single document for easy preprocessing and loading into LLM training pipelines.

+2. **Model Architecture Documentation**: Generate a comprehensive overview of your AI model's structure by combining architecture diagrams, configuration files, and code snippets.

+3. **Experiment Tracking**: Aggregate experiment logs, configuration files, and result summaries into a single document for easy comparison and analysis of different AI model versions or hyperparameter settings.

+4. **Prompt Engineering**: Combine various prompt templates, example conversations, and performance metrics into a single file for streamlined prompt development and iteration.

+5. **Fine-tuning Data Preparation**: Collate multiple conversation logs or text samples into a unified format suitable for fine-tuning language models.

+6. **AI Ethics and Bias Documentation**: Compile model cards, dataset descriptions, and bias assessment results into a single document for transparent reporting of AI system characteristics.

+7. **LLM Output Analysis**: Aggregate multiple output samples from an LLM, along with input prompts and evaluation metrics, into a single file for comprehensive performance analysis.

+8. **AI Project Version Control**: Create snapshots of your entire AI project, including code, data samples, and configuration files, for effective version tracking and collaboration.

+9. **Feeding Project Information to LLMs**: Quickly compile comprehensive project information into a single document, making it easy to feed into LLMs for various analytical tasks such as generating summaries, identifying key components, or assisting with code understanding.

 ## Contributing